 As an alternative to a banking savings account, customers can open a savings account in the post office nearest to their place of residence.
 A post office savings scheme is rated among the safest mode of investments in the country and is more accessible to people staying in rural and semi-urban areas of India with few banking options.

-A post office savings account can be opened with an initial deposit of just 20/- with a maximum deposit amount of 1 lakh.
-A post office savings scheme has multiple features and benefits including no lock-in or maturity period, a minimum balance requirement of 50/- (for a general account) and 500/- (for an account with cheque book facility).
-Customers can also opt for the Post Office Monthly Income Scheme, which pays out an interest of 7.7% on their deposits.
+A post office savings account can be opened with an initial deposit of just Rs.20 with a maximum deposit amount of Rs.1 lakh.
+A post office savings scheme has multiple features and benefits including no lock-in or maturity period, a minimum balance requirement of Rs.
+50 (for a general account) and Rs.
+500 (for an account with cheque book facility).